MicrosoftDocs/PlayReady/Docs/Overview/key-and-key-ids-kids.md

 ## Deliver a license for the content

-When a Client makes a license request, it sends the content's PlayReady Header to the license issuer.
+When a client makes a license request, it sends the content's PlayReady Header to the license issuer.
 The license issuer extracts the KID and determines the corresponding key value, using one of the methods described above&mdash;if it uses the key seed mechanism, it just regenerates the key based on the KID and key seed.
-Then it generates a license including this key, which it sends back to the Client in a *license response*.
+Then it generates a license including this key, which it sends back to the client in a *license response*.

 For example, let's say you have a video file.
 The encoder generates a random KID `123`, which it inserts into the file's PlayReady Header.
 The encoder also generates a random key value `ABC` to correspond with the KID `123`, and stores them both in the KMS.
 The encoder asks the KMS for the correct key to encrypt the file with, and encrypts the file with the key `ABC`.
-When the customer tries to play the file, the Client asks the license issuer for a license that corresponds to the KID `123`.
-The license issuer looks up the KID in the KMS, and responds with a license including the key `ABC`, which allows the Client to unlock the file, and the customer to watch it.
+When the customer tries to play the file, the client asks the license issuer for a license that corresponds to the KID `123`.
+The license issuer looks up the KID in the KMS, and responds with a license including the key `ABC`, which allows the client to unlock the file, and the customer to watch it.

 > [!NOTE]
-> The license sent by the license issuer to the Client (in our example, the license containing the key `ABC`) is encrypted; an attacker can't intercept the key value.
+> The license sent by the license issuer to the client (in our example, the license containing the key `ABC`) is encrypted; an attacker can't intercept the key value.

 The key used to protect the media file and the key in the license are the same; therefore, the content packager and the license issuer must both be able to retrieve or generate the exact same key for a specified media file.
 To accomplish this, if you're using a key seed to generate keys, you must share it between the content packager and the license issuer.